nikdavnik/docs-casa-prod/docs/source/administration/quick-start.md

     If setting up the Gluu Server for the first time with this installation, follow [these instructions](https://gluu.org/docs/ce/3.1.6/installation-guide/install/) to set up the newly installed package.

-    If your machine already includes a Gluu Server that was set up with at least the following components, you can skip this step:
+    If the machine already includes a Gluu Server that was set up with at least the following components, you can skip this step:

       - oxAuth OAuth2 Server
       - oxTrust GUI